dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 To be able to practice our new skills and to learn how to query data on SQLAlchemy, we will need a database to to support our examples.
 As already mentioned, SQLAlchemy provides support for many different databases engines, but the instructions that follow will focus on PostgreSQL.
 There are many ways to get an instance of PostgreSQL.
 One of them is to use some cloud provider like [Heroku](https://www.heroku.com) or [ElephantSQL](https://www.elephantsql.com) (both of them have free tiers).
 Another possibility is to [install PostgreSQL locally on our current environment](https://wiki.postgresql.org/wiki/Detailed_installation_guides).
 A third option is to run a PostgreSQL instance inside a Docker container.

-The third option is the best one because it has the performance of an instance running locally, it's free forever, and because it's easy to create and destroy Docker instances.
+The third option is probably the best choice because it has the performance of an instance running locally, it's free forever, and because it's easy to create and destroy Docker instances.
 The only (small) disadvantage is that we need to [install Docker locally](https://docs.docker.com/engine/installation/).

 After having Docker installed, we can create and destroy _dockerized_ PostgreSQL instances with the following commands: